Pi-Apps-Coders/website/src/wiki/overview.md

 # Welcome to the Pi-Apps Wiki!

-If you're new to Pi-Apps and not quite sure where to begin, please go to [Getting Started](./getting-started).

-Pi-Apps, a well-maintained collection of app installation-scripts that you can run with one click.
+Just select a topic from the list on the left or below.
+If you're new to Pi-Apps, the [Getting Started](./getting-started) section is a good place to begin.

 If your application is on Pi-Apps, please consider adding this pretty badge/hyperlink to your README (dark and light modes available):